 Its owners (and current sellers) wanted their home to be built to “the standards and aesthetics of grand European estates“, per the listing.
 And their wish was granted.

-The imposing home has 7 bedrooms and 13 baths, and a slew of amenities fit for royalty, including a two-story library with freestanding glass bookshelves, a wine cellar, a game room, AND an underground showroom for up to 24 cars.
+The imposing home has a total of 25 rooms with 7 bedrooms and 13 baths, and a slew of amenities fit for royalty, including a two-story library with freestanding glass bookshelves, a wine cellar, a game room, AND an underground showroom for up to 24 cars.

 Fitting for a property this luxurious, the primary suite is a residence in its own right.